Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_group.md

 There are 4 types of group groups.
 Currently, the SDK does not support active selection of whether to join the group.
 We will explain the operations required to join the group for each type.

--   EMGroupStylePrivateOnlyOwnerInvite:
+-   AgoraGroupStylePrivateOnlyOwnerInvite:
     This type of group only allows the owner (Owner) to add people into the group, and other people cannot actively join.
--   EMGroupStylePrivateMemberCanInvite:
+-   AgoraGroupStylePrivateMemberCanInvite:
     (Recommended) This type of group allows all group members to add people to the group, and other people cannot actively join.
--   EMGroupStylePublicJoinNeedApproval:
+-   AgoraGroupStylePublicJoinNeedApproval:
     (Recommended) This type of group only allows the owner (Owner) to add people into the group.
 If other people want to join the group, they need to send an application first, and join the group with the approval of owner.
 Others cannot actively join.
--   EMGroupStylePublicOpenJoin:
+-   AgoraGroupStylePublicOpenJoin:
     (Not recommended) This type of group allows anyone to actively join the group.

 #### Add people to the group